Why Content Architecture is Essential to the Success of CMS Implementations

 Jump to a Section

-Building out your Content Stack is possibly the most important operation you can undertake as a modern organization in our connected world.
-How you are able to promote your brand and communicate your message is directly related to how your Content Stack performs, which translate into more engagement with increased traffic and, ultimately, more conversions.
-Building an effective Content Stack allows your organization to move quickly, and with greater reliability in terms of your brand messaging.
-Let’s take a look at each component of the Content Stack.
+Building out your Content Architecture is possibly the most important operation you can undertake as a modern organization in our connected world.
+How you are able to promote your brand and communicate your message is directly related to how your Content performs, which translate into more engagement with increased traffic and, ultimately, more conversions.
+Building an effective Content Architecture allows your organization to move quickly, and with greater reliability in terms of your brand messaging.

 The highest level is the Content Strategy.
 In this guide, our strategy will speak to the needs of the business and will determine what the top-level goals are; we need an overview of how the system is supposed to work.
 After defining our strategic vision and goals we can look at the where work starts, where deliverables end up, and all the tasks and checkpoints in between.

 Our goal is to script a compelling, comprehensive narrative guiding the creation of an architectural model of the different content elements.
-This becomes the Content Architecture.
+This becomes the Content Modelling.

-The first and arguably the most important component in your Content Stack is your Strategy.
+The first and arguably the most important component is your Strategy.
 Think of it as an ongoing birds-eye view of how everything is supposed to work.
 Building out your strategy is an opportunity to determine all the really high-level questions that matter most to you:

 - What are your strategic goals as a business (or business unit)?